uidaholib/collectionbuilder-csv-template/docs/about_markdown.md

 **In order for the contents box to work correctly, the word in the Table of Contents Include needs to match a heading somewhere in your essay.**
 When you click on the links in the table of contents, and your page will automatically scroll down to the corresponding section.

+---

+## Block Quotes

+Add a block quote to your About page using the block quote include:

+`{% raw %}{% include feature/blockquote.html quote="Knowledge comes, but wisdom lingers" speaker="Alfred Lord Tennyson" source="Locksley Hall" %}{% endraw %}`

+Options:
+- "quote" = quote text, can use Markdown
+- "speaker" = name of the person who said the quote
+- "source" = title of the quote's source
+- "source-link" = link to source

+See additional instructions and example at the top of the `/_includes/feature/blockquote.html` file.